 Yes!
 You read right, salted caramel apple pie!
-It's pie season--or can it be pie season all your round?!
+It’s pie season–or can it be pie season all your round?!
 Regardless, this pie will change your life.
 Period.
-Tender apple slices, buttery pie dough all layered with salted caramel goodness.
-This recipe I have been eying forever.
-Slowly but surely, I'm beginning to love baking and making pastry.
+Tender apple slices, and buttery pie dough all layered with salted caramel goodness.
+This recipe I have been eating forever.
+Slowly but surely, I’m beginning to love baking and making pastry.
 Check out my lattice!
 Still a long way to go but I was super happy with it.

-A lot of recipes I tried, the dough just didn't hold together--but I found the perfect recipe and cannot wait for y'all to try it out.
+In a lot of recipes I tried, the dough just didn’t hold together–but I found the perfect recipe and cannot wait for y’all to try it out.
 Thanks to Rachel over at Two Loves Studio for the recipe!

 Another new technique I tried with this caramel apple pie was cooking the apples first.
 Once I laid my attic over the pie, I did not want my filling to shrink and leave a big gap.